Book Chats on Discoveries.

 This can just be seen on the far right of the black slide box lid, in the central image below.

-It eventually emerged this box of slides was from a plant hunting expedition to remote areas of Bulg(aria) in (19)33/(19)34.
+It eventually emerged this particular box of slides was from a plant hunting expedition to remote areas of Bulg(aria) in (19)33/(19)34.

 The main actors in our story were three alpine Plant hunters: a Dr. Hugh Roubilliac Roger-Smith, the Rev. Henry Paget Thompson, and his wife Maud Thompson.
 Mainly self motivated, but enjoying some sponsorship from Kew Botanical Gardens, they set out on plant hunting expeditions throughout the interwar years 1928 - 1939, to remote and dangerous mountainous area of the Balkans.
 But Henry Paget Thompson carried a camera, and it is his record of the expeditions that we had discovered.